 Mr. Oscapella is currently offering seminars on Canada’s move to legalize and regulate cannabis: Cannabis in Canada: Moving from Prohibition to Regulation—What You Need to Know.
 The seminars will help professionals and officials at all levels of government understand the implications of changes to Canada’s cannabis laws.

 CANNABIS IN CANADA: MOVING FROM PROHIBITION TO REGULATION–WHAT YOU NEED TO KNOW

 For almost two decades, Canada has operated various systems for access to medical cannabis.
 However, the criminal law has continued to prohibit cannabis for non-medical purposes.
 During the 2015 federal election, the Liberal Party committed to legalizing and strictly regulating cannabis for non-medical purposes.
 After the election, the Government established a task force to examine options to achieve this.
 In late November 2016, the task force submitted its report to the Government.
 In April of 2017, the Government introduced two bills—the first setting out a regulatory model for cannabis and the second revising Canada’s criminal law dealing with impaired driving, including cannabis-impaired driving.

 Moving from a criminal law-based model to a regulatory model raises a host of issues for federal, provincial and municipal governments.
 It is important for individuals at all three levels of government to understand the range of issues involved in regulating cannabis for recreational use.

 Lawyers and other professionals may be able to use these seminar hours to meet their continuing education requirements.

 Fee: $595 plus HST (includes materials, lunch and refreshments)

-The first of these seminars will be held in Ottawa in June 2017.
+The next of these seminars will be held in Ottawa in autumn 2017.

 For bookings or additional information, contact Mr. Oscapella at: firstname.lastname@example.org or 613-238-5909.